 What is enhanced bioremediation?

 Enhanced bioremediation is typically used to accelerate the in-situ degradation of contaminants by microorganisms in the subsurface, with (aerobic) or without (anaerobic) molecular oxygen.
-Generally subsurface conditions are manipulated by the application to increase the rate of transformation for the target compound and can include:
+Generally subsurface conditions are manipulated to increase the rate of transformation for the target compound through the addition of or change to:

 - Fermentable materials

 Anaerobic bioremediation is used to accelerate the naturally occurring in-situ bioremediation of contaminants by indigenous microorganisms in the subsurface, in the absence of oxygen.
 In anaerobic conditions, bacteria ultimately metabolize organic contaminants to methane, carbon dioxide, and hydrogen gas.
 In these anaerobic reactions, bacteria gain energy when an atom (typically a halogen) on a contaminant is replaced with hydrogen.
 Unlike enhanced aerobic bioremediation, it is common to add specialty bacteria (bioaugmentation) for enhanced anaerobic bioremediation applications.

 For many anaerobically degradable contaminants, optimal conditions can be established by distributing an organic substrate throughout the targeted treatment area.
 Organic substrates typically consist of short-term (e.g. lactate) and long-term electron donors (e.g. vegetable oil, emulsified vegetable oil [EOS]) to provide a robust enhancement to the indigenous anaerobic bacteria for degradation of common chlorinated solvents.